The Growth Of Non-Invasive Aesthetics Medical Procedures And Where microneedling Fits In

 As the tiny microscopic holes heal, the skin will tighten and shrink.
 The production of collagen and elastin is also stimulated, resulting in a fuller overall look that eliminates many of the classic signs of aging. microneedling treatments can be used on all skin types, is safe for everyone, and with little downtime and bruising, is perfect for the constant on-the-go lifestyle most of us lead.

 Because microneedling treatments involve creating micro-holes in your skin, microneedling has an added advantage none of the other noninvasive procedures have: it opens up the pores and gives access to the lower layers of skin where collagen resides, which allows for powerful serums and skin creams to be absorbed more by the skin.
 This absorption of skin care products and serums enhances the procedure, yielding better results and extending the time needed between treatments.

 MDPen has its own proprietary line of skin care products and skin care serums designed specifically for the noninvasive microneedling procedure.
 Our Pure Hyaluronic Acid Serum replenishes moisture to the skin and is perfect to use daily before other moisturizers and after cleansers.
-Our powerful Moisture + Recovery Gel Mask with Human Growth Factors is best allowed to sit on the skin for about 10 minutes to let all the amazing benefits of human growth factors such as stimulating collagen synthesis take effect.
+Our powerful Human Derived Growth Factor Gel is best allowed to sit on the skin for about 10 minutes to let all the amazing benefits of human growth factors such as stimulating collagen synthesis take effect.

 In addition, experiments have been conducted to combine microneedling and PCP Therapy.
 In essence, right after a microneedling procedure, patients apply the concentrate from Platelet-Rich Plasma Therapy (PRP) directly on the skin, thereby soaking the microchannels and effectively double-dosing on protein.